keurfonluu/disba/README.md

 ## Usage

-The following example computes the Rayleigh- and Love- waves phase velocity dispersion curves for the 3 first modes.
+The following example computes the Rayleigh- and Love- wave phase velocity dispersion curves for the 3 first modes.

 ```python
 import numpy